epanchee/mipr-2.0/README.md

     - job.setInputFormatClass([InputFormat].class)

-      Where [InputFormat] one of the followings:
+      Where [InputFormat] one of the following:

       * Java 2D